syn-chromatic/wavetrx-rs/wavetrx-receiver/README.md

 ## `⌽` WaveTrx Receiver

 ### `➢` Info
-WaveTrx Receiver constantly listens to the default audio output device to detect messages and decode them.
+WaveTrx Receiver constantly listens to the default audio output device to detect messages and decode them

 ___
 ### `➢` License